-Many people mistakingly think that hamsters are vegans and only eat nuts and vegetables, but it's not true!
+Many people mistakenly think that hamsters are vegans and only eat nuts and vegetables, but it's not true!
 Hamsters can eat meat.
-Uncooked, unseasoned cooked chicken is a nice treat, as well as a variety of bugs and worms.
+Unseasoned cooked chicken is a nice treat, as are bugs and worms.

 Of course, hamsters also need nutritious foods such as pellets, seeds, and dried fruits and vegetables.
-There are many veggies you can offer your hamster but be sure to check what's OK and what's not.
-For example, cucumber, small amounts of cabbage, and carrot are perfectly fine, but you must never give your hamster onion or citrus fruits.
+There are many veggies you can offer your hamster but be sure to check what's ok and what's not.
+For example, cucumber, small amounts of cabbage, and carrots are perfectly fine, but you must never give your hamster onion or citrus fruits.

 A hamster may be small, but it's still a creature with feelings!
 Keep these things in mind, and you'll have a happy little friend who loves you.

 Questions & Answers